-Research in electronic materials and devices in electrical engineering at Princeton covers a very broad range of topics.
-We are creating nanotechnologies for electronics, optics, optoelectronics, magnetics, and biology.
-We are developing new materials and device structures for manipulating and storing quantum bits of information for quantum computers.
-We study novel molecular semiconductors for organic electronics, with huge potential for solar energy conversion and large-scale flexible electronics for e-textiles.
+Researchers in this department create nanotechnologies for electronics, optics, optoelectronics, magnetics, and biology.
+We develop new materials and device structures for manipulating and storing quantum bits of information for quantum computers.
+We study novel thin film semiconductors, with huge potential for solar energy conversion, displays, lighting, and large-scale flexible electronics for e-textiles.
 We also use photons produced by unique quantum cascade lasers to develop new methods for monitoring human health and the environment.